What is Environmental Justice?

 After staff began this initiative in 2021, we identified a need to delineate between EJ as a whole and EJ issues related to tribes and tribal communities (referred to as tribal justice in this issue paper).
 This stems from the understanding, echoed at the tribal listening session held by the Council in April 2023, that tribes have disparate impacts, concerns, and relationships related to historical wrongs committed against them, are in unique positions as sovereign governments, and at times are EJ communities.

 Public input on the issue paper is essential.
 The draft issue paper draws upon a wide variety of sources, including past public comments submitted to the Council, interviews with EJ and tribal-serving organizations, tribal pre-consultations, scholarly literature, discussions with the EJ Expert Group established by Council staff to inform this issue paper, and input gathered at community events.
-Council staff will conduct additional public outreach during the draft issue paper public review period, input from which will inform the final issue paper.
+22 interviews with representatives of environmental justice organizations in the Delta were integral to the development of the issue paper.
+Council staff has compiled a summary report that includes detailed information about the interview methods and approach and issue-specific results.
+Council staff conducted additional public outreach during the draft issue paper public review period, input from which will inform the final issue paper.

 Once the issue paper is complete, options will be presented for Council consideration.
 Council members will decide which options to pursue and direct staff on the next steps.